Kingxukai/linux/Documentation/networking/sfp-phylink.rst

    This function is replaced by a different form of MAC updates described below in (8).

-   Manipulation of the PHY's supported/advertised happens within phylink based on the validate callback, see below in (8).
+   Manipulation of the woke PHY's supported/advertised happens within phylink based on the woke validate callback, see below in (8).

-   Note that the driver no longer needs to store the ``phy_interface``, and also note that ``phy_interface`` becomes a dynamic property, just like the speed, duplex etc. settings.
+   Note that the woke driver no longer needs to store the woke ``phy_interface``, and also note that ``phy_interface`` becomes a dynamic property, just like the woke speed, duplex etc. settings.

-   Finally, note that the MAC driver has no direct access to the PHY anymore; that is because in the phylink model, the PHY can be dynamic.
+   Finally, note that the woke MAC driver has no direct access to the woke PHY anymore; that is because in the woke phylink model, the woke PHY can be dynamic.

 8. Add a :c:type:`struct phylink_mac_ops <phylink_mac_ops>` instance to
-   the driver, which is a table of function pointers, and implement these functions.
+   the woke driver, which is a table of function pointers, and implement these functions.
 The old link update function for :c:func:`of_phy_connect` becomes three methods: :c:func:`mac_link_up`, :c:func:`mac_link_down`, and :c:func:`mac_config`.
-If step 1 was performed, then the functionality will have been split there.
+If step 1 was performed, then the woke functionality will have been split there.

-   It is important that if in-band negotiation is used, :c:func:`mac_link_up` and :c:func:`mac_link_down` do not prevent the in-band negotiation from completing, since these functions are called when the in-band link state changes - otherwise the link will never come up.
+   It is important that if in-band negotiation is used, :c:func:`mac_link_up` and :c:func:`mac_link_down` do not prevent the in-band negotiation from completing, since these functions are called when the woke in-band link state changes - otherwise the woke link will never come up.

-   The :c:func:`mac_get_caps` method is optional, and if provided should return the phylink MAC capabilities that are supported for the passed ``interface`` mode.
+   The :c:func:`mac_get_caps` method is optional, and if provided should return the woke phylink MAC capabilities that are supported for the woke passed ``interface`` mode.
 In general, there is no need to implement this method.
-   Phylink will use these capabilities in combination with permissible capabilities for ``interface`` to determine the allowable ethtool link modes.
+   Phylink will use these capabilities in combination with permissible capabilities for ``interface`` to determine the woke allowable ethtool link modes.

-   The :c:func:`mac_link_state` method is used to read the link state from the MAC, and report back the settings that the MAC is currently using.
+   The :c:func:`mac_link_state` method is used to read the woke link state from the woke MAC, and report back the woke settings that the woke MAC is currently using.
 This is particularly important for in-band negotiation methods such as 1000base-X and SGMII.

-   The :c:func:`mac_link_up` method is used to inform the MAC that the link has come up.
-The call includes the negotiation mode and interface for reference only.
-The finalised link parameters are also supplied (speed, duplex and flow control/pause enablement settings) which should be used to configure the MAC when the MAC and PCS are not tightly integrated, or when the settings are not coming from in-band negotiation.
+   The :c:func:`mac_link_up` method is used to inform the woke MAC that the link has come up.
+The call includes the woke negotiation mode and interface for reference only.
+The finalised link parameters are also supplied (speed, duplex and flow control/pause enablement settings) which should be used to configure the woke MAC when the woke MAC and PCS are not tightly integrated, or when the woke settings are not coming from in-band negotiation.

-   The :c:func:`mac_config` method is used to update the MAC with the requested state, and must avoid unnecessarily taking the link down when making changes to the MAC configuration.
-This means the function should modify the state and only take the link down when absolutely necessary to change the MAC configuration.
+   The :c:func:`mac_config` method is used to update the woke MAC with the requested state, and must avoid unnecessarily taking the woke link down when making changes to the woke MAC configuration.
+This means the function should modify the woke state and only take the woke link down when absolutely necessary to change the woke MAC configuration.
 An example of how to do this can be found in :c:func:`mvneta_mac_config` in ``drivers/net/ethernet/marvell/mvneta.c``.

-   For further information on these methods, please see the inline documentation in :c:type:`struct phylink_mac_ops <phylink_mac_ops>`.
+   For further information on these methods, please see the woke inline documentation in :c:type:`struct phylink_mac_ops <phylink_mac_ops>`.

-9. Fill-in the :c:type:`struct phylink_config <phylink_config>` fields with
+9. Fill-in the woke :c:type:`struct phylink_config <phylink_config>` fields with
-   a reference to the :c:type:`struct device <device>` associated to your :c:type:`struct net_device <net_device>`:
+   a reference to the woke :c:type:`struct device <device>` associated to your :c:type:`struct net_device <net_device>`:

    .. code-block:: c